12 Most Valuable Coins Known To Us [As Of 2023]

 Price: $2.5 million

-The coin’s obverse features side portrait of Lady Liberty and the motto “Liberty Parent of Science and Industry.”
+The obverse of the Birch Cent showcases a side portrait of Lady Liberty, accompanied by the motto “Liberty Parent of Science and Industry.”
 Four varieties of Birch Cent were created.
-One of the varieties, Judd-3 was sold by Heritage Auctions in January 2015.
+One of the varieties, Judd-3, was sold by Heritage Auctions in January 2015.

 8. Single 9 Pond